geleto/cascador-ai/README.md

 **What it does**: Produces structured data with Vercel’s [`generateObject` function](https://sdk.vercel.ai/docs/reference/ai-sdk-core/generate-object), validated by a Zod schema.
 It follows the same creation and calling patterns as `TextGenerator`.

 #### How to Create It
+Like `TextGenerator`, it can operate on a single `prompt` or be given a conversational history via the `messages` property, making it useful for extracting structured data from a dialogue.

 *   **Default (Plain Text)**: The `prompt` is a static string with no processing.
     ```typescript
     const staticObjGenerator = create.ObjectGenerator({ model: openai('gpt-4o'), schema: z.object({ ... }), prompt: 'Extract user data.' });